 Education & Experience

-Mr. Rattay holds degrees from the Prague Conservatory, Rice University and the Peabody Institute of Music.
-He names Gustav Meier, Larry Rachleff, Benjamin Kamins, and Neeme Jarvi as his most influential teachers.
+Mr. Rattay’s impressive educational background includes degrees from the Prague Conservatory, Rice University, and the Peabody Institute of Music.
+He attributes his remarkable growth to the profound influence of mentors Gustav Meier, Larry Rachleff, Benjamin Kamins, and Neeme Järvi.